Difference Between Biofuel and Biodiesel

 Main Differences Between Biofuel and Biodiesel

-5. After production, biofuels are usually in a liquid or gaseous state while biodiesel to some extent is usually in a solid state.
+5. After production, biofuels are in a liquid or gaseous state, while biodiesel, to some extent, is in a solid state.

 One request?